 The reconstructed buildings we see today were ceremonial centers, housing complexes or buildings for political use where the rulers developed the different daily activities.

-The great bulk of the Mayan population he lived in the surroundings in modest houses made of wood and roofed with guano.
-Today, only the sturdiest and strongest buildings remain, as would happen with any city that suffered devastation due to a hurricane, earthquake, tornado or abandonment of the place.
+The great bulk of the Mayan population he lived in the surroundings in modest houses made of wood and covered with guano.
+Today only the strongest and most robust buildings remain, as would happen with any city that suffered devastation due to a hurricane, earthquake, tornado or abandonment of the place.

 Restoration work of the ancient Mayan cities: